Kid Sheik

-George Colar, actually Cola but he used Colar, better known as Kid Sheik or Kid Sheik Cola, was a New Orleans jazz trumpeter and band leader who was born in New Orleans September 15, 1908, and passed in Detroit November 7, 1996.
+George Colar (September 15, 1908 – November 7, 1996), actually Cola but he used Colar, better known as Kid Sheik or Kid Sheik Cola, was a New Orleans jazz trumpeter and band leader.
 He is most associated with Dixieland jazz and was a long-term performer with the Preservation Hall Jazz Band.
 His nickname "Kid Sheik" came from his chic style of clothing as he wore sheik suites as a young man.

 Cola started playing the trumpet at age 16 where he took informal lessons from Wooden Joe Nicholas.
 As a young musician, Cola idolized Chris Kelley and he would follow him around.
 His technique of playing was retrieved from Joe who was like his mentor, but his style of playing was from Chris who was his idol.
 At age 18(1925), Cola briefly had a band of his own where they would play in and around the New Orleans area (formerly Storyville) for 18 years(1943).

 For jazz, the 1930's was a difficult time.
 "The thirties were empty" where little to no one would play or listen to music since money was rough.
 Aside from the Eureka brass band, many brass bands were disappearing as musicians would lose track of other musicians contact with money and jobs being hard to find.
 But for Cola, when he wasn't playing trumpet, he was spending his spare time sewing sacks that would soon contain sugar.